 Batesville is a somewhat small city located in the state of Indiana.
 With a population of 7,288 people and just one neighborhood, Batesville is the 100th largest community in Indiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Batesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Batesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Batesville are a mix of both white- and blue-collar jobs.
 Overall, Batesville is a city of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Batesville who work in management occupations (9.29%), office and administrative support (7.92%), and personal care services (7.34%).

 Also of interest is that Batesville has more people living here who work in computers and math than 95% of the places in the US.